-Sourcing applications, IT equipment, OT equipment and services
+Sourcing operating systems, applications, IT equipment, OT equipment and services

-In sourcing applications, IT equipment, OT equipment and services, an organisation should use trusted suppliers that they have previously vetted as part of cyber supply chain risk management assessments and subsequently recorded on their approved supplier list.
+In sourcing operating systems, applications, IT equipment, OT equipment and services, an organisation should use trusted suppliers that they have previously vetted as part of cyber supply chain risk management assessments and subsequently recorded on their approved supplier list.

-Furthermore, in order to support system availability, an organisation should aim to identify multiple potential suppliers for critical applications, IT equipment, OT equipment and services.
+Furthermore, in order to support system availability, an organisation should aim to identify multiple potential suppliers for critical operating systems, applications, IT equipment, OT equipment and services.
 This coupled with keeping sufficient spares of critical IT equipment and OT equipment in reserve, can assist in mitigating the impact of cyber supply chain disruptions.

-Control: ISM-1787; Revision: 2; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Applications, IT equipment, OT equipment and services are sourced from approved suppliers.
+Control: ISM-1787; Revision: 3; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

+Operating systems, applications, IT equipment, OT equipment and services are sourced from approved suppliers.

-Control: ISM-1788; Revision: 2; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Multiple potential suppliers are identified for sourcing critical applications, IT equipment, OT equipment and services.
+Control: ISM-1788; Revision: 3; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Multiple potential suppliers are identified for sourcing critical operating systems, applications, IT equipment, OT equipment and services.